ElektraInitiative/libelektra/doc/dev/backend-plugins.md

   The key name and value of this key are read-only.
   The name of `parentKey` is chosen to make it easier for the plugin to produce good error messages.
 - A keyset `definition` containing the mountpoint definition.
-  To make things easier for the plugin, keys in `definition` are translated into cascading keys relative to `parentKey`.
+  To make things easier for the plugin, keys in `definition` are renamed to be below `system:/`.
-  For example, if the key `system:/elektra/mountpoints/system:\/hosts/path` is set in the KDB, then `definition` will contain a key `/path`.
+  For example, if the key `system:/elektra/mountpoints/system:\/hosts/path` is set in the KDB, then `definition` will contain a key `system:/path`.
 - Additionally, the plugins for the current mountpoint are opened by `libelektra-kdb` and provided to the backend plugin via the global keyset.
   They can be accessed via the `elektraPluginFromMountpoint` function.